pygfx/rendercanvas/docs/gui.rst

 The Canvas base classes
 -----------------------

-For each supported GUI toolkit there is a module that implements a ``WgpuCanvas`` class, which inherits from :class:`WgpuCanvasBase`, providing a common API.
+For each supported GUI toolkit there is a module that implements a ``RenderCanvas`` class, which inherits from :class:`BaseRenderCanvas`, providing a common API.
 The GLFW, Qt, and Jupyter backends also inherit from  :class:`WgpuAutoGui` to include support for events (interactivity).
 In the next sections we demonstrates the different canvas classes that you can use.